-• From the middle of July through late August, daily new cases generally increased.
-At the beginning of September, however, data indicated a potential plateau, followed by a slow decline over the next few weeks.
+- In Henrico, the number of new cases reported per day has also been fluctuating due to recent efforts to reallocate older cases to appropriate localities. - From the middle of July through late August, daily new cases generally increased.
+During the last week of August and throughout September, however, data indicated a potential plateau.
 During the month of October, the daily cases reported per day in Henrico County can be observed following a downward trend.
 This trend appears to be continuing into November.
 All data is subject to lags in reporting.